What is Paragliding?

 WHAT ARE THE RISKS?

-- Deeper cuts and minor injuries to knees, hands and legs if the passenger does not adhere to the take off and landing instructions.
+Deeper cuts and minor injuries to knees, hands and legs if the passenger does not adhere to the take off and landing instructions or obstructs any part of the glider while in flight.

-- Insect bites if an emergency landing is done in a space that may have insects such as an ants nest nearby.
+Insect bites if an emergency or regular landing is done in a space that may have insects such as an ants nest nearby.

 WHAT IS AN EMERGENCY LANDING?